Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 history of the `master` branch.
 One way to achieve this is to delete the fork and start with an entirely new one next time round.

-If you contribute to Material for MkDocs more often or just happen to be doing two or more pull requests in succession, you can also just make sure to sync your fork (using the GitHub UI) and pull from it into your local repository.
+If you contribute to MaterialX for MkDocs more often or just happen to be doing two or more pull requests in succession, you can also just make sure to sync your fork (using the GitHub UI) and pull from it into your local repository.
 So, just delete the topic branch you created (both locally and in